 This could be a simple emphasis of highlights and shadows to match the backdrop, or a total stylistic makeover.

 1. A choice of song (or songs) is offered by the musician.
 2. The artist and musician agree on a song; discuss its mood & meaning / set & setting.
+We agree on filming a dub or live performance.
 A draft of the art-piece is created.
-3. The musical performance is filmed against a green screen with hidden microphones; correct costuming and a lighting setup to match the art-piece.
+3. The musical performance is filmed against a green screen, correct costuming and a lighting setup to match the art-piece.
 4. The performance is implemented into the artwork.
 5. The music stems are mixed, and the resulting master is combined with the video.
-6. The video is uploaded to YouTube, while the song is distributed to Spotify, Tidal, Apple music and Bandcamp.
-Titles on YouTube will be displayed as "Musician" & "Artist" - "Song name" ["Culture" music] On streaming platforms: "Musician" - "Song Name" (with ["Culture" music] appearing on compilations).
-7. An NFT of the art/music video is created (optional), and the video + NFT are promoted.
-8. NFT sale profits are distributed immediately, while streaming profits are distributed twice-yearly June 30th/Dec 30th.
+6. The video is uploaded to YouTube, and if you desire, distributed (under your name) to Spotify, Tidal, Apple music and Bandcamp.
+Titles on YouTube will be displayed as "Musician" & "Artist" - "Song name" ["Culture" music] 7.
+An NFT of the art/music video is created (optional - your choice), and the video + NFT are promoted.
+8. NFT sale profits are distributed immediately.

 I wish for musicians and artists to receive equal shares, conscious of equal input.
 If one party has put in more time than the other, profits will be balanced accordingly.